DasRedcoat/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+-Function scope is everything that happens within the {} of the function, and returned variables that may be called upon by other functions within the same parent's lexical scope of reach.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Closure in JavaScript is the combination of a function and the lexical environment within which that function is declared.
+Any local variables or return variables that draw from within that scope's data are also included within that's scope's "range of closure" - everything that is "closed within that function's processes"

 ## Introduction